Vervet monkey: Relationship with humans

 The monkeys are used for biomedical research.
 Many people living in close proximity to vervet colonies see them as pests, as they steal their food.
 Heavy fines in some areas discourage the killing of vervet monkeys.

 Its status according to the IUCN is "least concern".

 This species was known in ancient Egypt, including the Red Sea Mountains and the Nile Valley.
 From fresco artworks found in Akrotiri on the Mediterranean island of Santorini there is evidence that the vervet monkey was known to the inhabitants of this settlement around 2000 BC; this fact is most noted for evidence of early contact between Egypt and Akrotiri.
 Excavations dated to the end of the 1st century AD from Berenike, a Roman-Egyptian port-town on the Red Sea coast, demonstrate that vervet monkeys must have been kept as pets at that time.

+Vervet monkeys have also raised feral children on multiple occasions, such as Robert Mayanja during the Ugandan Civil War and Ugandan Special Olympics competitor John Ssebunya.